Herbert-Gao/Herbert-Gao/README.md

 Recently, I'm working on VLM for accelerated testing.
 Also, I am looking for an PhD opportunity in **AI powered security** and **advanced communication**.
 Please feel free to contact with me.

 - 🔭 I’m currently working on VLM for accelerated testing.
-- 🌱 I’m currently learning in JLU AI.
+- 🌱 Currently, I am working in YuTong.
-- 💬 Ask me about Mechanics, Electronics, Machine Learning, Control about vehicles.
+- 💬 Ask me about Mechanics, Electronics, Machine Learning, Control of vehicles.
 - 📫 Personal email: herbert_gao@outlook.com
 - 😄 Phone number: +86 13333912989
 - ⚡ CAA member, IEEE student member, ...